luxfi/coreth/precompile/contracts/warp/README.md

-# Lux Warp Messaging
+# Integrating Lux Warp Messaging into the EVM

 Lux Warp Messaging offers a basic primitive to enable Cross-Subnet communication on the Lux Network.

 It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM and Coreth).

-## How does Lux Warp Messaging Work
+## How does Lux Warp Messaging Work?

 Lux Warp Messaging uses BLS Multi-Signatures with Public-Key Aggregation where every Lux validator registers a public key alongside its NodeID on the Lux P-Chain.

 Every node tracking a Subnet has read access to the Lux P-Chain.
 This provides weighted sets of BLS Public Keys that correspond to the validator sets of each Subnet on the Lux Network.
 Lux Warp Messaging provides a basic primitive for signing and verifying messages between Subnets: the receiving network can verify whether an aggregation of signatures from a set of source Subnet validators represents a threshold of stake large enough for the receiving network to process the message.

-For more details on Lux Warp Messaging, see the Lux Node [Warp README](https://github.com/luxfi/node/blob/warp-readme/vms/platformvm/warp/README.md).
+For more details on Lux Warp Messaging, see the Lux Node [Warp README](https://docs.lux.network/build/cross-chain/awm/deep-dive).

-## Integrating Lux Warp Messaging into the EVM

 ### Flow of Sending / Receiving a Warp Message within the EVM